School of Nursing

 Research

-The MUSES Program students work closely with an identified MUSES Faculty Mentor (MFM) to develop and implement a research or evidence-based practice project during the course of their MUSES tenure as an undergraduate student.
-In addition to the outcomes of the Bachelor of Science in Nursing Program at LSUHNO- SON, the MUSES Program will:
+The MUSES Program students work closely with an identified MUSES Faculty Mentor (MFM) to develop and implement research.
+In addition to the outcomes of the Bachelor of Science in Nursing Program at Louisiana State University Health Sciences Center New Orleans (LSUHSC-NO) School of Nursing, the MUSES Program will:

-• Develop supportive and encouraging relationships between faculty and student,
+• Develop supportive and encouraging relationships between faculty and students,

 • Guide undergraduate nursing students in their professional, personal, and interpersonal growth,